divbloxjs/dx-db-sync/README.md

 #### Modules

 Each entity must have a property called "module" that contains the name of the module in which this entity belongs.
-Modules are essentially individual databases that the Divblox Data Layer will connect to.
+Modules are essentially individual database schemas that the Divblox Data Layer will connect to.
 It is important to know in which module an entity resides, in order to connect to the correct database when executing sql queries relating to the specific entity.